-• Will you need it regularly?
+• Will you wear it regularly?

-• Turn down the temperature when machine washing.
+• Lower the temperature when machine washing.

 • Air dry your clothes rather than machine dry them .